 Can I give you an encouraging thought?
 Do you realize that even an incomplete presentation of the gospel will not keep the elect from getting saved?
 Do you realize that?
 God’s going to save His people.
-You just don’t want to make the non-elect think they are, or the people who aren’t yet saved think they are.
+You just don’t want to make the non-elect think they are or the people who aren’t yet saved think they are.

 Moderator: All right, the next question then.
 You state several times in your book, The Gospel According to Jesus, that saving faith is an exchange of all that we are for all that Christ is.

 Moderator: Now, such wording seems contrary to the Bible’s emphasis that salvation is a free gift of God, not something involving an exchange of anything.
 Please comment.

-Moderator: Next question then.
+Moderator: Next question, then.
 In your chapter, he challenges an “eager seeker,” which you claim is a significant salvation passage.
 It indicates that a person must be willing to give up everything before he can be saved.
 In the parable of the good Samaritan, Luke 10:25, a similar question was asked, but this time a different answer was given.
 It speaks of a love for God and love for man.
-What is the gospel, a willingness to give up possessions or a love for God and man, or now both so we have three conditions if we add faith?
+What is the gospel, a willingness to give up possessions or a love for God and man or now both so we have three conditions if we add faith?

 Folks, that is submission.
-You’re literally...you’re literally trashing everything you have hoped in and nakedly saying, “I take Christ.”
+You’re literally - you’re literally trashing everything you have hoped in and nakedly saying, “I take Christ.”
 That’s an exchange.
 That’s got to be an exchange.
 And that’s really what I’m trying to say.

 Moderator: Okay.
 The next question, why is it that the Gospel of John speaks of saving faith in the context of only believing, while discipleship and lordship are left out completely?
 And there are several references here: John 1:12, 3:16, 3:36.

-John MacArthur: The way to answer that is that you have to ask the question, what is believing, and we already did that.
+John MacArthur: The way to answer that is that you have to ask the question: What is believing?
+And we already did that.
 Believing, true faith has some components in it.
-I mean, read that question again, just from the beginning.
+I mean - read that question again, just from the beginning.

 John MacArthur: Okay, stop at that point.
 Saving faith is only believing.
-Well, let me turn to whoever asked that question and say, "Okay, you tell me what that believing means," and you will have to give that believing some definition, right?
-It can’t be the same as James 2:19 believing, the devils.
-It can’t be the same as believing and "Jesus didn’t commit Himself to them" kind of believing.
+Well, let me turn to whoever asked that question and say, okay, you tell me what that believing means, and you will have to give that believing some definition, right?
+It can’t be the same as James 2:19 believing, the devil’s.
+It can’t be the same as believing and Jesus-didn’t-commit-Himself-to-them kind of believing.
 So what kind of believing is it?

 John MacArthur: Well, he’s just talking about the gospel from a factual viewpoint.
 He’s not talking about the believer in addition to that.
-I mean, you...that particular issue of discipleship is not in focus when you look at the work of Christ.
+I mean, you - that particular issue of discipleship is not in focus when you look at the work of Christ.
 If you were to go beyond the gospel, say, in I Corinthians 15, and look at the product of the gospel, the person, then you would get into the discipleship aspect.
 But the bottom line is, my sakes, every single epistle Paul wrote was geared to discipleship, every one of them.

-By the way, we’ve talked about the fact that I Corinthians 15, you can’t necessarily make that an all-inclusive statement.
+By the way, we’ve talked about the fact that 1 Corinthians 15, you can’t necessarily make that an all-inclusive statement.
 Doesn’t mention the blood of Christ there either.
 There are some other features in the work of Christ that are not mentioned there that you certainly don’t want to argue from the standpoint of silence.

-Moderator: This final question, then we’ll open it up to the panel, can children get saved with no knowledge of Christ’s lordship?
+Moderator: This final question, then we’ll open it up to the panel: Can children get saved with no knowledge of Christ’s lordship?

-John MacArthur: Nobody can be saved with no knowledge of Christ’s lordship, if you mean by that, do they have to know He’s Lord.
-You have to understand who Christ is to be saved, right?
+John MacArthur: Nobody can be saved with no knowledge of Christ’s lordship.
+If you mean by that, do they have to know He’s Lord - you have to understand who Christ is to be saved, right?
 And He’s Lord.
-I mean, you can’t...you can’t say, “Well, I take Him as Savior, but not as Lord.”
+I mean, you can’t - you can’t say, “Well, I take Him as Savior, but not as Lord.”
 You don’t have that right.
 You’re not redefining Him.
 He is who He is.
 Now, if you’re saying, by the question, can a child be saved if they don’t understand the full implications of that lordship on their life?
 Yes, because I don’t think any of us understood the full implications.

 Moderator: I’m sorry, there was one more question.
 If a person would accept Christ as his Savior and not as his Lord, could he go to heaven?

-Panel Member: I have a question and a comment.
+Panelist: I have a question and a comment.
 First of all, John, personally I want to thank you for your gracious spirit and your thoughtful ministry over the years and for coming today.
 Secondly, it’s interesting, this last comment.
 I had written down some things.
 I was saved as a child.
 I think probably the majority of the people that are born again are born again in their earlier years and do not understand a great deal about anything.

 John MacArthur: I don’t like that term.
 I never use that term.

-Panel Member: No, it’s a poor term.
+Panelist: No, it’s a poor term.

 John MacArthur: It’s a terrible term.

-Moderator: Well, we do appreciate, and on behalf of the IFCA, I do want to thank you, Dr. MacArthur, for coming and being on the hot seat here for a couple of hours.
+Moderator: Well, we do appreciate - and on behalf of the I.F.C.A., I do want to thank you, Dr. MacArthur, for coming and being on the hot seat here for a couple of hours.

 This article is also available and sold as a booklet.